bradydowling/rwx-blog/content/pages/work/index.md

 ## SlimeBA Jam

-A goofy, two-player basketball game for one keyboard.
+A goofy basketball game for one player against the CPU or two friends on one keyboard.
 Pick a court and ball, then race to five points.
 This is a playable prototype, best on a desktop or laptop.

 - [Play SlimeBA Jam](/projects/slimeba-jam/)